Old sailors sit and chew the fat

 they know they are blessed,

+for honoring a sacred vow.
 Their numbers grow less with each passing day as the final muster begins,

 there's nothing to lose,